Trader Joe’s KOREAN SWEET PANCAKES (Hotteok)

 Trader Joe’s KIMCHI

-Trader Joe’s KIMCHI (Spicy Fermented Napa Cabbage) Ingredients: Napa Cabbage, Radish, Onion, Red Pepper Powder, Salt, Garlic, Vinegar, Lactic Acid (“Made in Korea”)
+Trader Joe’s KIMCHI (Spicy Fermented Napa Cabbage) Ingredients: Napa Cabbage, Radish, Onion, Red Pepper Powder, Salt, Garlic, Vinegar, Lactic Acid (Made in Korea)

-Historically Trader Joe’s has tried their hand with Kimchi a few times and in different packages.
-Over the last few years, I would notice a Kimchi at TJ’s, then it would seem to vanish for a while..?
-Either they discontinued it for a spell or maybe they were finding other vendors, and changing the packaging, or all of the above.
-Before TJ’s current version sold in this red plastic jar, they sold kimchi in a plastic package (see link) and then in a glass jar.
-This is at leat the third incarnation/package.
-I have never been too impressed with TJ’s Kimchi usually giving it a “its OK”.
+Historically Trader Joe’s has tried their hand selling Kimchi a few times, in different packages (see above).
+Over the last few years, I would notice some kimchi at Trader Joe’s but it changed or vanished?
+Either they discontinued it for a spell or maybe they were finding other vendors, changing the packaging, or all of the above.
+Before TJ’s current version sold in this red plastic jar, they sold kimchi in a plastic pouch (see link) and then in a glass jar.
+This current version is the third incarnation/package I can recall.
+I have never been too impressed with TJ’s Kimchi usually giving it a “well its OK”.
 My short review of this TJ’s latest kimchi attempt remains that: “well it’s OK”.
-Its better than nothing.
-Having some kimchi is always better than no Kimchi.
-If you can’t find kimchi from a Korean grocery somewhere where you live for example.
-Let’s be honest TJ’s kimchi is not close to those you will find at a Korean supermarket, like H-MART (wow, see how many kinds H-MART has?!)
+Let’s face it, this kimchi was shipped (by air?) all the way from Korea, probably landed in California, then it has to be distributed by truck all over the US.

 https://www.thekitchn.com/trader-joes-has-kimchi-here-are-6-ways-to-use-it-183085

-or Stir Fried Pork with Kimchi –
+Stir Fried Pork with Kimchi (“buta-kimchi”)

 (recipe here: https://uncutrecipes.com/EN-Recipes-Japanese/Buta-Kimchi.html)